huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 ### Other settings
 You have the option to add **Learn** articles to some modules.
 - Check the **Learn articles** checkbox to open a list of learning content, then just select the ones that link to this questionnaire.
-When associated with a scored questionnaire, the patient will be able to access the learn article.
+When associated with a scored questionnaire, the patient will be able to access the Learn article.

 ![image](./assets/Questionnaires06.png)